memreduman/Computer-Architecture/pipeline_hazard_BTB/Readme.md

 </p>
 <img style="margin-right: 1.5rem" align="left" height="auto" width="600" alt="Branch_Target_Buffer_Flow" src="https://github.com/memreduman/Computer-Architecture/assets/60675917/c33609e1-225c-4b96-b902-869a484dbd48">
 <p align="justify">
-Prediction bit may predict incorrectly (may be a wrong prediction for this branch this iteration or may be from a different branch with the same low order PC bits) but this doesn’t affect correctness, just performance.
+Prediction bit may predict incorrectly (maybe a wrong prediction for this branch this iteration or may be from a different branch with the same low order PC bits) but this doesn’t affect correctness, just performance.
 <br>If the prediction is wrong, flush the incorrect instruction(s) in pipeline, restart the